You Are Not Alone: Bipolar Support Groups and Resources

 Things To Keep in Mind

-Support groups can be very helpful, but they’re not a replacement for professional therapy.
+Support groups can be very helpful, but they’re not a replacement for professional bipolar disorder therapy.
 They are not the same thing as group therapy.
 Support groups are usually run by peers or volunteers, not licensed mental health therapists.
 Group therapy, on the other hand, is facilitated by therapists.

 Some support groups are more helpful than others.
 It may take some time to find the right fit.
 Similarly, just as you’d shop around for a psychiatrist or a therapist who feels like a good fit, you should also shop around for a support group that is a good fit for you.